DIVD-NL/web-csirt/cases/DIVD-2025-00041/organisation-instructions.md

 ## Emails of your organisation were found in an Operation Endgame dataset

-You have looked at our dataset for Operations Endgame S03E01 and discovered that email addresses of your organisation are part of one or more of the datasets, now what?
+You’ve checked our datasets for Operation Endgame S03E01 and found email addresses belonging to your organisation.
+These are your next steps:

 If your domains are in a file with `email_apexes` in the name, individuals with an email address assiciated with your domain are part of Operation Endgame episode S03E01.